versionone/api-examples/rest/apis-walkthrough.md

 * Shows how to close a story
 * Shows output in both current XML, current JSON + PROPOSED BETTER JSON (A|B split test)
 * Shows screenshot with the changed status in the UI

+## TODOs

+* Create an instance and populate a sample story with mixture of all relevant scalars, relationships, and aggregate data.